-Microeconomic Evidence
+Microeconomic Evidence.
 At present, most of the microeconomic analysis of the link between computers and productivity has focused on LP, where the most recent studies have found a significant positive effect of IT investments.
 And a few studies have found evidence of supernormal returns, suggesting a positive impact on MFP.
-Brynjolfsson and Hitt (2000), for example, make the more extreme claim that the macroeconomic analysis may understate the contribution of capital to growth by a factor of ten.
+A recent paper by Brynjolfsson and Hitt (2000), for example, makes the more extreme claim that the macroeconomic analysis may understate the contribution of capital to growth by a factor of ten.
 These microeconomic studies typically find a strong correlation between output growth and IT investments, and between stock market valuations and IT investments.

 Substantial problems arise, however, in attempting to infer causation.
 IT investments may serve as a proxy for a wide range of characteristics that distinguish high and low-growth firms.

-In order to make their microeconomic results consistent with the aggregate data, Brynjolfsson and Hitt argue for a new accounting framework that would reclassify a large portion of current expenditures on intangibles, including startup costs, as investment.
+In order to make their microeconomic results consistent with the aggregate data, Brynjolfsson and Hitt (2000) argue for a new accounting framework that would reclassify a large portion of current expenditures on intangibles, including startup costs, as investment.
 Shifting expenditures from indirect costs to investment would initially raise the (measured) level of GDP and productivity (because investment is final output in GDP).
-In addition, Brynjolfsson and Hitt argue that to a greater extent than in the past the growth of GDP is understated because the current statistics fail to account for improvements in the quality of consumption products.
+In addition, Brynjolfsson and Hitt (2000) argue that to a greater extent than in the past the growth of GDP is understated because the current statistics fail to account for improvements in the quality of consumption products.
 They assert that both the growth of intangibles and unmeasured quality improvements are closely tied to investments in IT.

 It is difficult to evaluate the assertion that the problem of adjusting for quality change is becoming more severe than in the past.
-In recent years the government statistical agencies have greatly expanded their efforts to capture changes in quality; and, in particular, they have emphasized the measurement of changes in the quality of computers and computer-related products.
+In recent years the government statistical agencies have greatly expanded their efforts to capture changes in quality; and, in particular, they have emphasized the measurement of changes in the quality of computers and computerrelated products.
 Yet, a disproportionate proportion of computer investments are concentrated in hard-to-measure service industries (as noted earlier).
 This raises the possibility that important effects of IT on output are being missed.

 There is more support for the emphasis on a growing role for intangible capital.
 While the 1990s have witnessed a major recovery of business investment, the growth in the stock of physical capital has fallen well short of the post-1995 surge in stock market prices.
 The result has been a sharp rise in the value of q - the ratio of a firm's market value to the replacement cost of its capital stock.
+At the end of 1999, the estimated value of q for the nonfinancial corporate sector was estimated to be approximately 2.4, compared to 1.2 as recently as 1995 and values well below unity in the 1970s and early 1980s.
 There are two plausible explanations for the inflated value of q.
 The first is that it is evidence of a speculative bubble in asset markets, a view well represented by Robert Shiller (2000).
-Alternatively, the high value of qmay reflect errors in measuring the denominator of the ratio, induced by the failure to incorporate intangible capital.
+Alternatively, the high